 How good are neonatal data?

-Point-of-care trials are efficient and cost-effective because they obviate the need for dedicated trial personnel and duplicative collection of data already held in the electronic health record.
-Their success thus hinges on the quality of this data.
+Research using routinely recorded clinical data is more efficient and cost-effective because it reduces the need for dedicated trial personnel and duplicative collection of data already recorded in the electronic health record.
+The success of such research thus hinges on the quality of this data.
 The quality and variation of data will influence the expected power and precision of any trial that utilises it.

 Efficient research regulation